They Were Written Off – Now They Can’t Stop Winning: Inside the Past and Present of the National League’s Surprise Package

 In recent seasons, the Shaymen have been gradually edging closer to a return to the Football League and professional status, reaching the play-offs in three of the last four seasons.

 Well, this season looks like it may have the answer.
-There is a speck of light at the end of this tunnel, and Halifax’s recent form and ambitions coming into the campaign suggest that despite the fact they may have overachieved in recent years, they have proved they have what it takes to make the play-off stage, they just need to go the extra mile and get to the of that tunnel.
+There is a speck of light at the end of this tunnel, and Halifax’s recent form and ambitions coming into the campaign suggest that despite the fact they may have overachieved in recent years, they have proved they have what it takes to make the play-off stage; they just need to go the extra mile and get to the end of that tunnel.

 According to the National League’s website, current boss Adam Lakeland suggests he knows not many people will be talking much about their prospects for this season.
 At this point, Halifax just seem to have the title of an underdog in their DNA, and they will not back down.